Before you begin

 This guide is a sequel to our blog post on how to apply a cartoon effect with the Compute Library.
 The blog post introduces the Arm Compute Library and provides a simple example of how to use Raspberry with SSH.
 The post explains how to compile or cross-compile the Arm Compute Library for Raspberry Pi, but this is also covered here.

 In addition to some basic knowledge of the Arm Compute Library, this guide assumes some knowledge of a CNN.
-You don’t need to be an expert, just have an idea of the main functions.
+You do not need to be an expert, just have an idea of the main functions.

-Further ahead in this guide, you will download and unzip the tutorial .zip file on the Raspberry Pi.
+Further ahead in this guide, you can download and unzip the tutorial .zip file on the Raspberry Pi.
 This file contains:

 - The AlexNet model.
 This is the same one as in the Caffe Model Zoo.